-- 4. The Attorney General's 2022 FOIA Guidelines provides that "agencies should confirm in response letters to FOIA requesters that they have considered the foreseeable harm standard when reviewing records and applying FOIA exemptions."
+4. The Attorney General's 2022 FOIA Guidelines provides that "agencies should confirm in response letters to FOIA requesters that they have considered the foreseeable harm standard when reviewing records and applying FOIA exemptions."
 Does your agency provide such confirmation in its response letters?
+Yes.

-Yes. - 5.
-In some circumstances, agencies may respond to a requester that it can neither confirm nor deny the existence of requested records if acknowledging the existence of records would harm an interested protected by a FOIA exemption.
+5. In some circumstances, agencies may respond to a requester that it can neither confirm nor deny the existence of requested records if acknowledging the existence of records would harm an interested protected by a FOIA exemption.
 This is commonly referred to as a Glomar response.
-If your agency tracks Glomar responses, please provide: - the number of times your agency issued a full or partial Glomar response (separate full and partial if possible); 0. - the number of times a Glomar response was issued by exemption (e.g., Exemption 7(C) 20 times, Exemption 1 5 times).
-0.
+If your agency tracks Glomar responses, please provide:

+• the number of times your agency issued a full or partial Glomar response during Fiscal Year (FY) 2024 (separate full and partial if possible); 0.
+TVA did not issue any Glomar responses in FY 2024.

+the number of times a Glomar response was issued by exemption during FY 2024 (e.g., Exemption 7(C) - 20 times, Exemption 1 - 5 times).
+0. TVA did not issue any Glomar. responses by exemption in FY 2024.

-- 6. If your agency does not track the use of Glomar responses, are you planning to track this information in the future?
-N/A. - 7.
-Optional -- If there are any other initiatives undertaken by your agency to ensure that the presumption of openness is being applied, please describe them here.
+6. Optional -- If there are any other initiatives undertaken by your agency to ensure that the presumption of openness is being applied, please describe them here.
 All records responsive to FOIA requests are carefully reviewed to ensure that as much information as possible is disclosed.
 In particular, internal agency information subject to exemption 5 is withheld only if a foreseeable harm exists.